MooersLab/pymolsnips/nextpsnips.md

 		I rearranged this section, removed duplicate text, and shortened some paragraphs that did not talk about UltiSnips.
 ### Visual Studio Code
 	- Installation: Already installed
-	- GIFY made: No - planning on making one for the installation process..
-Installation process has gap in flow.
+	- GIFY made: Yes - aoSnip, bioSyntax install, NEED TO ADD MIRROR.
-	- Error: cannot track through the instructions Code --> pref... etc. Can't find where to place the javascript code.
-Need to clarify this.
+	- Error: None
 	- Can search snippets with '>' Snippet pluggin to open 2 tabs by itself without having to press the info to further open a tab (from tab trigger)
 ### Yasnippets
 	- Installation: Not attempted yet